percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 It is important to note that the tunneling protocol described in this document is not an extension to TLS [@!RFC5246] or DTLS [@!RFC6347].
-Rather, it is a protocol that transports DTLS messages generated by an endpoint or key distributor as data inside of the TLS association established between the media distributor and key distributor.
+Rather, it is a protocol that transports DTLS messages generated by an endpoint or key distributor as data inside of the TLS connection established between the media distributor and key distributor.

 ## Endpoint Procedures